CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Keybinds.md

 ### Tool-specific shortcuts

-* Most tools provide one or more shortcuts, some of which can be customised
+* Most tools provide one or more shortcuts, some of which can be customized
 * The context-sensitive [Hints Panel](Hints-Panel.md) lists important shortcuts for the selected tool

 ## Notes